How to Find an Accountant for a Small Business

 - You need a small business loan.
 Okay, you don’t need a business accountant to successfully apply for a business loan.
 But an accountant can help you through your business loan application.

 Any lender you work with for small business financing will need detailed and organized financial documents.
-They’ll use this information to decide whether you’re eligible for a loan.
+They will use this information to decide whether you’re eligible for a loan.

 As added perks, a business accountant can…